About Us

 Over the past year, our facility has undergone some major changes – a new roof, siding, and HVAC system were installed.
 Drywall repair and painting are in the final phase, and upgrades to the main visitor area began mid-November.

 As with any project, unforseen challenges arise, and this renovation has been no exception.
 We're nearing the finish line, but several several items still need to be addressed.
-The list includes new flooring, storage solutions, and water mitigation.
+The list includes additional mold remediation, new flooring, storage solutions, and water mitigation.

-We're working hard to complete all projects and are eager to welcome you back to the Visitor Center in the coming weeks.
+We're working hard to complete all projects and are eager to welcome you back to the Visitor Center before the summer season begins.

 Upgrades outside are also ongoing.
-A Master Trail Plan was completed this year, and we've prioritized the repair of Pine, Evergreen, Pond, Indian, and Woods Edge trails.
-Work began this fall to make this network of "arterial trails," our most universally accessible.
+A Master Trail Plan was completed in 2024, and we've prioritized the repair of Pine, Evergreen, Pond, Indian, and Woods Edge trails.
+Work began in Fall 2024 to make this network of "arterial trails," our most universally accessible.

-In late August, design concepts for a stormwater management plan were presented.
+In late August 2024, design concepts for a stormwater management plan were presented.
 Phase 1 is underway and includes construction of a bioswale and rain garden.
-This phase will address the water that inundates access to the visitor center and bird blind and should be complete before the end of winter, with the native plant garden installed in early spring.
+This phase will address the water that inundates access to the visitor center and bird blind.
+Soil work and most infrastructure were completed in mid-March.
+Native plants will arrive the first week of April and are scheduled to be installed April 15 & 16, 2025.

 This has been a challenging year for our dedicated volunteers and staff.
 Their resilience and determination have been nothing short of inspiring.
 Despite facing extreme challenges, they continued to work with passion and perseverance, ensuring our mission stayed strong.
 Their commitment has not only overcome obstacles but has uplifted our entire community.
 They deserve an enormous thank your for their extraordinary effort and for being the heart of our success!